jp43/DockBox/README.md

             * **minimization**: performs minimization on the generated poses (yes or no).

             * **rescoring**: performs rescoring on the generated poses (yes or no).
 I strongly recommend to enable minimization in case rescoring is done.
 This will avoid a lot clashes, especially when the softwares used for rescoring are different from those used for docking.
-If the rescoring option is enabled, a section RESCORING should be created that contains all the options relative to that step.
+If the rescoring option is enabled, a section RESCORING should be created that contains all the options relative to that step (see below).

+            * **cleanup**: specifies if big intermediate files should be removed (yes or no).

     * Optional arguments